Biden White House cheers 'red ripple' as Republicans underperform midterm forecasts | Politics

 Biden White House cheers 'red ripple' as Republicans underperform midterm forecasts

-U.S. President Joe Biden had plenty to enjoy as midterm election results came in, even though his Democrats could lose control of Congress.
-Republicans may eke out a narrow majority in the House and the Senate is still up for grabs with key races in Arizona, Georgia and Nevada undecided.
+White House officials have said he will focus on securing government funding bills and money to combat COVID-19 as well as getting Senate confirmation for his judicial nominees.
+Trump allies including U.S. Representatives Marjorie Taylor Greene of Georgia and Jim Jordan of Ohio, who both won their races easily, could have greater influence under a Republican-controlled House, and political strategists say that party could overplay its hand.

-U.S. President Joe Biden had plenty to enjoy as midterm election results came in, even though his Democrats could lose control of Congress.
+U.S. President Joe Biden, who declared optimism about the midterm elections this week despite opinion polls predicting Republican wins, had reason to feel vindicated on Wednesday morning even though his Democrats could still lose control of Congress.
+Republicans may eke out a narrow majority in the House of Representatives and the Senate was still up for grabs with key races in Arizona, Georgia and Nevada undecided.

-Republicans may eke out a narrow majority in the House and the Senate is still up for grabs with key races in Arizona, Georgia and Nevada undecided.
-But that is all better-than-expected news for the White House.
+"Amazing," said one stunned Biden aide as results trickled in at the White House overnight.
+The president is expected to speak on Wednesday, though his public schedule around midday had not yet listed an event.

-Donald Trump saw Republicans lose 40 House seats in his first midterms, and Barack Obama more than 60.
-Biden personally called three dozen Democrats who won their races to congratulate them.
-Aides and allies believe his efforts to cast the election in terms of abortion rights, right-wing political extremism and healthcare staved off a Republican "wave."
+Then-President Donald Trump saw his fellow Republicans lose 40 House seats in the 2018 midterms, and then-President Barack Obama's Democrats lost more than 60 seats in 2010 in what he described at the time as a "shellacking."
+Biden called three dozen Democrats who won their races to congratulate them, including Florida's Maxwell Alejandro Frost, who at 25 became the first member of "Gen Z," those born after the mid-1990s, to join Congress.
+Aides and allies believe Biden's efforts to cast the election in terms of securing abortion rights, stopping right-wing political extremism and protecting healthcare staved off a Republican "wave."

 Republicans are likely to have big enough gains to take the House, meaning they could block Biden's promise to legalize abortion rights nationwide or ban the sale of assault weapons, and launch possibly damaging investigations into his administration and family.
 While Republicans cited high inflation and crime as top voting issues, Democrats said they were more motivated by abortion rights and gun violence, exit polls show.

-Democratic strategist Ben LaBolt, a former spokesperson for Obama, said Republicans' focus on a cultural wars in their campaigns missed the mark for some voters.
+Democratic strategist Ben LaBolt, a former spokesperson for Obama, said Republicans' focus on potential investigations and takedowns was not in touch with governing priorities favored by U.S. voters.
 "It's not about addressing, at a substantive level, any of the top issues facing the American people," he said.
 "And that really provides an opening for Democrats."

-PREPARING FOR GOP CONTROL White House advisers have begun preparations for a host of Republican investigations, and to govern with a more limited toolbox of issuing executive orders.
+PREPARING FOR GOP CONTROL White House advisers have begun preparations for a host of Republican investigations expected to be launched from a Republican-controlled House and are ready to govern with a more limited toolbox of issuing executive orders.

-If Biden's agenda is blocked in Congress, they plan to use prsidential veto power and using the president's conspicuous presence in American media to advocate for his priorities.
-Biden has two months until the end of the year during the "lame duck" period to pass legislation while Democrats still control Congress.
-White House officials have said he will focus on securing government funding bills and money to combat COVID as well as getting Senate confirmation for his judicial nominees.
+If Biden's agenda is blocked in Congress, Biden will have veto power and the megaphone of being president to advocate for his and his party's priorities.
+He has two months until the end of the year during the "lame duck" period to pass legislation while Democrats still control Congress.
+White House officials have said he will focus on securing government funding bills and money to combat COVID-19 as well as getting Senate confirmation for his judicial nominees.

 "Republicans have a very long track record of overreach with Democratic presidents, and it's not hard to imagine that (Biden) will be able to have a very strong contrast with Congress and use that to his advantage."
 'EXTREME' OPPOSITION